vaishpartha/vaishpartha/README.md

 ## Hi there 👋

-Location: Baltimore, Maryland, USA
+Location: Seattle, WA, USA

-My Favorite Fluorophore/Metal-Isotope: Spark Blue 550
+My Favorite Fluorophore/Metal-Isotope: RB780

-Previous Coding Experience: Repeatedly Calling IT
+Previous Coding Experience: Little to none

 What I Hope to Get From This Course: A faster way to match FlowSOM clusters to their likely cell type.